-C ANALYSING AND INTERPRETING FINANCIAL STATEMENTS

-1. Limitations of financial statements

-- Indicate the problems of using historic information to predict future performance and trends. - b) Discuss how financial statements may be manipulated to produce a desired effect (creative accounting, window dressing).^[2] - Explain why figures in a statement of financial position may not be representative of average values throughout the period for example, due to: [2] - i) seasonal trading - ii) major asset acquisitions near the end of the accounting period. - 2 Calculation and interpretation of accounting ratios and trends to address users' and stakeholders' needs - a) Define and compute relevant financial ratios.
-[2] - b) Explain what aspects of performance specific ratios are intended to assess.^[2]
+- Explain the difference between functional and presentation currency and explain why adjustments for foreign currency transactions are necessary. - b) Account for the translation of foreign currency transactions and monetary/non-monetary foreign currency items at the reporting date. - C ANALYSING AND INTERPRETING THE FINANCIAL STATEMENTS OF SINGLE ENTITIES AND GROUPS - 1.
+Limitations of financial statements - a) Indicate the problems of using historic information to predict future performance and trends.
+[2] - Discuss how financial statements may be manipulated to produce a desired effect (creative accounting, window dressing). - Explain why figures in a statement of financial position may not be representative of average values throughout the period for example, due to: ^[2] - i) seasonal trading - ii) major asset acquisitions near the end of the accounting period. - d) Explain how the use of consolidated financial statements might limit interpretation techniques - 2 Calculation and interpretation of accounting ratios and trends to address users' and stakeholders' needs - a) Define and compute relevant financial ratios [2] - b) Explain what aspects of performance specific ratios are intended to assess.^[2]

-- c) Analyse and interpret ratios to give an assessment of an entity's performance and financial position in comparison with: [2] - i) an entity's previous period's financial statements - ii) another similar entity for the same reporting period - iii) industry average ratios. - d) Interpret an entity's financial statements to give advice from the perspectives of different stakeholders.
-[2] - e) Discuss how the interpretation of current value based financial statements would differ from those using historical cost based accounts.^[1]
+- c) Analyse and interpret ratios to give an assessment of an entity's/group's performance and financial position in comparison with: [2] - i) previous period's financial statements - ii) another similar entity/group for the same reporting period - iii) industry average ratios. - d) Interpret financial statements to give advice from the perspectives of different stakeholders.^[2] - e) Discuss how the interpretation of current value based financial statements would differ from those using historical cost based accounts.^[1]